Did you know that 90% of all marketers say social media marketing has increased their business exposure?

 Because it will get you more sales.
 Period.

 Not surprisingly, when you stay in front of your customer base, they’re more likely to buy from you when they need the products you sell, but social media marketing does far more than increase brand presence.
-You can influence customer buying decisions at multiple points along the sales funnel, from amplifying the reach of white papers and blogs targeting top of funnel, to answering customer questions and addressing pain points, to incentivizing buyers with coupon codes.#SMM tip: Try sharing coupon codes, with a unique code for each social channel – you may be surprised at which social network drives the most sales.
+You can influence customer buying decisions at multiple points along the sales funnel, from amplifying the reach of white papers and blogs targeting top of funnel, to answering customer questions and addressing pain points, to incentivizing buyers with coupon codes.
+We even think it’s crucial for real estate agents to get on social media — and stay active!#SMM tip: Try sharing coupon codes, with a unique code for each social channel – you may be surprised at which social network drives the most sales.
 Click To Tweet

 15. You can find potential customers who don’t already know your brand.